When to File a Trademark

 What if I don’t file for trademark registration?

 If you do not file for federal trademark registration, your trademark will not have guaranteed nationwide protection.
-Your rights will be geographically narrow, you won’t be able to use the ® symbol, and you will not have exclusive ownership of your trademark.
-This may also lower your ability to win an infringement case because there will be no federal paperwork to endorse your claim that you used the mark in commerce first.
+Your rights will be geographically narrow, you won’t be able to use the ® symbol, and you may not have exclusive ownership of your trademark.
+This could also lower your ability to win an infringement case because there will be no federal paperwork to endorse your claim that you used the mark in commerce first.

 What protections do I have if I do not register my trademark with the USPTO?